 Abdo, Diya.
 “The Most Valuable Lesson from Steven Salaita’s Visit to Guilford College.”
-The Electronic Intifada, February, 5, 2015.
+The Electronic Intifada.
+February 5, 2015.

 Abdo, Diya.
 “The Limits of Speaking on Catastrophe: Confessions of a Palestinian Teacher.”
 The Feminist Wire.
-September, 12, 2014.
+September 12, 2014.

 Abdo, Diya.
-The Edinburgh Companion to the Arab Novel in English.
-Book Review.
+Review of The Edinburgh Companion to the Arab Novel in English edited by Nouri Gana.
 Studies in the Novel.
-Spring 2015 Issue (Vol. 47, No. 1).
+Volume 47.
+Number 1.Spring Issue.
+2015.
+124-125.

 Invited Guest Essays:

 Abdo, Diya.
 “Every Campus A Refuge: A Small College’s Response to the Refugee Crisis.”
 Campus Compact.
+Summer.
+2017.